simsong/dfxml/README.md

 ```

 ### Usage with the DFXML Schema
-The [DFXML schema](https://github.com/dfxml-working-group/dfxml_schema) is tracked here as a Git submodule.
-It is only necessary to check out this submodule if you are testing validation of DFXML content against the schema.
+The [DFXML schema](https://github.com/dfxml-working-group/dfxml_schema) is tracked here similarly to a Git submodule, but without using the Git submodule mechanism to avoid some operational deployment issues.
+If you would like to check out the tracked schema version, run `make schema-init`.
+It is only necessary to check this out if you are testing validation of DFXML content against the schema.

 # Release Notes
 - 2018-07-22 @simsong Significant redesign of the Python library.